UrkiMimi/heckdocs/docs/vivify/events.md

     "properties": [{
       "id": string, // Name of the property on the material.
       "type": string, // Type of the property (Texture, Float, Color, Vector, Keyword).
-      "value": ? // What to set the property to, type varies depending on property type.
+      "value": value/point definition // What to set the property to, type varies depending on property type.
     }]
   }
 }